Arts Integration Certificate

 IDFA 610 COLLABORATIVE SYMPOSIUM: THE POWER OF ARTS IN PRACTICE (3)

-An overview of theories, principles, and practices of arts-infused theories with applications for educational enterprises.
+An overview of theories, principles, and practices of arts infusion focused on applications for educational enterprises.

 IDFA 690 INTERDISCIPLINARY FINE ARTS INDEPENDENT STUDY (1-6)